-We also offer one or two nights stays but only if there is a gap in between two holidays.
-Price for 1 night is £90 and price for 2 nights is £145.
+We also offer two nights stays but only if there is a gap in between two holidays.
+Please enquire.

 |Size||Sleeps up to 2, 1 bedrooms|